jmlwhittington/ColorlessBlueBotsFlyFuriously/README.md

 # ColorlessBlueBotsFlyFuriously
 A Bluesky bot written in C# to post Markovian variations of popular linguistic phrases like "Colorless green ideas sleep furiously."
 Totally unconscious!
+Developed for ENG6810: Theories of Texts and Technology at UCF.

 If you have any questions, feel free to create a discussion or raise an issue!